Life at IIM Indore: Dr. Aditya on Campus Culture, Career Growth, and Hostel Traditions

 Q. How has being at this IIM shaped your career plans and growth?

 Dr. Aditya: I came in as a doctor, meeting Accounts and Economics for the first time, plus the pressure of summer placements.
-It was rough at first—lots of anxiety, lots of late nights.
+It was rough at first lots of anxiety, lots of late nights.
 With help from peers, back-to-basics study, and two anchors (gym + dramatics), I built confidence.
 I ended Year 1 stronger, achieving a Rank 5 among 600 students.
 Over the year, through guidance, studying, and experience, I gained clarity about my path, deciding on operations and tech in healthcare.

 Q. One piece of advice for someone preparing to join this IIM.

 Dr. Aditya: Even though there are plenty of opportunities and places to do multiple things, you have to realise that you can’t do everything.
 Even if multitasking is something you're excellent at, stretching yourself thin will not benefit you.
-I would suggest picking 3–4 priorities like academics, your committee/club work, and one fitness/creative outlet, plus time with your friends, and pursue them diligently!
+I would suggest picking some priorities like academics, your committee/club work, and one fitness/creative outlet, plus time with your friends, and pursue them diligently!
 IIM Indore finds a way to seep into your soul through these.
 Depth beats scatter, because you'll be doing all of these things to the best of your ability, and for sure, your sleep will thank you.

 Read More: